 If the judgment is reversed, the appellate court usually remands the case, which means its sends the case back to a lower court and orders the trial court to take further action.
 It might order any of the following:

-If you’ve been wrongly convicted, you need experienced appellate representation.
-The federal appeals attorneys of Joffe Law, P.A. have the knowledge needed to work on both the trial and appeals level.
+If you’ve been wrongly convicted in Florida, you need experienced appellate representation.
+A Naples and Fort Lauderdale federal appeals attorney from Joffe Law, P.A. has the requisite knowledge to work on both the trial and appeals level.
 We will aggressively defend your rights.
-If you need more information on appeals or want to schedule a free consultation, call us today at 954-723-0007.
+If you need more information on appeals or want to schedule a free consultation at our Broward County office, call us today at 954-723-0007.